By Mohammad Yunus Yawar and Jibran Ahmad

 Houses were reduced to rubble and bodies swathed in blankets lay on the ground after the magnitude 6.1 earthquake https://tmsnrt.rs/3xH5Dcp, photographs on Afghan media showed.

-An unknown number of people remained stuck under rubble and in outlying areas, health and aid workers said, and rescue operations were complicated by difficult conditions including heavy rains, landslides and many villages being nestled in inaccessible hillside areas.
+An unknown number of people remained stuck under rubble and in outlying areas, photos showed.
+Health and aid workers said rescue operations were complicated by difficult conditions including rains, landslides and many villages being nestled in inaccessible hillside areas.

 “Many people are still buried under the soil.
-The rescue teams of the Islamic Emirate have arrived and with the help of local people are trying to take out the dead and injured,” a health worker at a hospital in the hard-hit Paktika province said, asking for anonymity as he was not authorised to speak to media.
+The rescue teams of the Islamic Emirate have arrived and with the help of local people are trying to take out the dead and injured,” a health worker at one of Paktika’s main hospitals said, asking for anonymity as he was not authorised to speak to media.

 Mounting a rescue operation will prove a major test for the hard-line Islamist Taliban authorities, who took over the country last August after two decades of war and have been cut off from much international assistance because of sanctions.
 The Taliban-led ministry of defence is leading rescue efforts.

-The U.N. humanitarian office said it was deploying medical health teams and providing medical supplies.
+The United Nations said it was deploying medical health teams and providing medical supplies but that it does not have search and rescue capabilities in Afghanistan.

 Interior ministry official Salahuddin Ayubi said the death toll was likely to rise “as some of the villages are in remote areas in the mountains and it will take some time to collect details.”